 \subsection{Analysis}

-\paragraph{Analysis of Task Difficulty.} To better understand the intrinsic difficulty of tasks in the VeriGUI-Web benchmark, we conduct a fine-grained statistical analysis of SR and CR distributions across all tasks, comparing results from different agent frameworks.
-The distribution curves in Fig.~\ref{fig:task-diff} reveal that for both agent types, the majority of tasks yield low SR and CR values, with a long tail of near-zero success, underscoring the challenge posed by VeriGUI’s multi-step reasoning requirements.

-To systematically categorize task difficulty, we define five levels based on the average SR and CR across all models and agents: (1) Level 1 includes tasks with SR above 0\%, indicating they are relatively tractable for current agents.
-(2) Level 2 includes tasks with zero SR but CR above 20\%.
-(3) Level 3 includes tasks with zero SR but CR between 5\% and 20\%.
+\paragraph{Analysis of Task Difficulty.} To better understand the intrinsic difficulty of tasks in VeriWeb, we conduct a fine-grained statistical analysis of SR and CR distributions across all tasks, comparing results from different agent paradigms. {For each task, the success rate is the average over all models within that agent paradigm.} The distribution curves in Figure~\ref{fig:task-diff} reveal that for both agent paradigms, the majority of tasks yield low SR and CR values, with a long tail of near-zero success, underscoring the challenge of VeriWeb’s long-chain requirements.
+To systematically categorize task difficulty, we define five levels based on the average SR and CR across all models and agents: {(1) Level 1 includes tasks with SR above 0\%, indicating they are relatively tractable for current agents.
+(2) Level 2 includes tasks with zero SR but CR above 15\%.
+(3) Level 3 includes tasks with zero SR but CR between 5\% and 15\%.
 (4) Level 4 includes tasks with zero SR but CR between 0\% and 5\%.
-(5) Level 5 includes tasks where both SR and CR are zero, indicating no model was able to make progress.
-The results in Fig.~\ref{fig:task-level} show that the majority of VeriGUI tasks fall into Level 2--5 with zero SR, highlighting the prevalence of high-complexity, partially achievable tasks.
-Only a small fraction of tasks fall into Level 1, indicating that few tasks are straightforward for current agents.
-This categorization provides a practical framework for future benchmarking and curriculum design in GUI agent training.
+(5) Level 5 includes tasks where both SR and CR are zero, indicating no model was able to make progress. } The results in Figure~\ref{fig:task-level} show that most tasks fall into Levels 2-5 with zero SR, indicating high-complexity tasks.
+Only a minority of tasks fall into Level 1, suggesting that relatively few tasks are easily solvable.
+This categorization provides a practical framework for benchmarking future agent progress.